Syllabus for GLM-550

-Global Management is a three-credit online graduate course, consisting of four (4) modules.
+Global Management is a three-credit, online graduate course, consisting of four modules.
 Modules include learning objectives, study materials, and activities.
 Module titles are listed below.

-For your formal work in the course, you are required to participate in five (5) online discussion forums, complete eight (8) written assignments, and complete a final critical analysis paper.
+For your formal work in the course, you are required to participate in online discussion forums; complete written assignments, case studies, and self-assessments; and complete a final critical analysis paper.
 See below for more details.

 Online discussions provide an opportunity for you to interact with your classmates.
 During this aspect of the course, you respond to prompts that assist you in developing your ideas, you share those ideas with your classmates, and you comment on their posts.
 Discussion board interactions promote development of a community of learners, critical thinking, and exploratory learning.

-Located within the Evaluation Rubrics section of the course Web site is the online discussion forum rubric used to aid in the grading of all online discussions.
+Note: Located within the Evaluation Rubrics folder on the course website is the online discussion forum rubric used to grade all online discussions.

-This course contains two types of modular assignments:
+This course contains two types of modular assignments in every module:

-In addition, in Module 3 you will begin your critical analysis of a text: Thomas Friedman's The World Is Flat.
-You will submit your outline for this paper in Module 3; at the end of Module 4 you will submit the final paper (see Case Analysis below).
+In addition, in Module 3 you will begin your critical analysis of the text: Thomas Friedman's The World Is Flat.
+You will submit your outline for this paper in Module 3.
+At the end of Module 4, you will submit the final paper (see Critical Analysis below).

 The use of Wikipedia or other online encyclopedias for graduate-level papers is inappropriate.
 Aside from the uneven quality of the information that may be found in these sources, the real issue is that the information presented in these sources is "already digested."
 Use of such sources is an unacceptable shortcut for the graduate student.
 Students gathering information from these sites are essentially obtaining analyses done by someone else, not doing the work themselves.
 Rather than exploring the literature on a subject, such students are merely using the words of others who have already taken this vital step in academic research.
 It is imperative that graduate students be able to search the more academically-oriented literature, sift through useful (and not so useful) information, analyze, synthesize, and report the results of their activities.
 All of these steps are bypassed if information is cited from an online site such as Wikipedia.
 To sum up: Using information summarized or annotated by someone else is an unacceptable shortcut for a graduate student.